C0D3RLK/anp_dns_manager/README.md

 <ul>
   <li>This Initial Version Supports 1 Domain Management For Now</li>
   <li>Backend API Supports Cloudflare API Version 4</li>
   <li>Managing Domain Locally Only.
-This version not ready to manage Cloudflare subdomains for now.
+This version does not manage Cloudflare subdomains for now.
 CREATING, UPDATING & DELETING in cloudflare must be done manually. </li>
 </ul>

 The Tools: